 Professional Services delivery / consulting organizations can consider the Non-Labor Resources as somewhat similar to a Product List if they are providing packaged materials (such as training materials).
 Additionally, NLRs should be used for variably-priced items such as bandwidth, travel budget (where expenses are being reported in 3rd party systems) or even media spend for digital marketing-type projects.

 A Project’s main currencies can be set by:

 - Cost Currency Type

 - Multi-currency Planned and Forecast Costs & Revenues are converted into the Project Cost Currency.

 - The exchange rate used is the one from the project's "Agreed Date for Exchange rate".

-The default date is the Due Date of the project, though can be overridden by the Project Manager.
+The default date is the Start Date of the project, though it can be overridden by the Project Manager.

 Multi-currency Actual Non-Labor Costs and Revenues are converted into the Project Cost Currency using the rate of the first day of the month for which you are entering data.

 Multi-currency Actual Labor Costs and Revenues (timesheets) use the rate of the month from a System Setting: